13th Armored Corps Sustainment Command: Hurricane Katrina

-Operation Enduring Freedom
+Afghanistan 2011-2012

 In December 2011, the 13th ESC command group and portions of the headquarters company deployed to Afghanistan as augmentees to the NATO Training Mission - Afghanistan.
 Upon arrival, deployed members of the unit integrated into the Deputy Command of Support Operations and served both in the headquarters of the directorate at Camp Eggers in Kabul, as well as in all five regional support commands across the country, conducting logistics training and mentoring of Afghan partners.
 On 4 February 2012, BG Terence Hildner, Commander 13th ESC died of natural causes in Afghanistan.

-Kuwait
+Kuwait 2014

 In December 2014, the 13th ESC headquarters deployed to Camp Arifjan, Kuwait, to assume the role as the Operational Command Post for the 1st Theater Sustainment Command, with the mission to provide Theater Sustainment Mission Command to Army, Joint, and Multinational Forces in the USCENTCOM Area of Responsibility, enabling Unified Land Operations and Theater Security Cooperation.
 The 13th ESC supported Operations Inherent Resolve (Iraq), Freedom Sentinel (Afghanistan), Spartan Shield (Kuwait), provided logistics and sustainment support and oversight to the Multinational Forces and Observer mission - Task Force Sinai, supported USCENTCOM forward elements in Jordan, and worked in cooperation with Combined Joint Interagency Task Force - Syria (CJIATF-S) to provide support to moderate Syrian opposition forces in the fight against the Islamic State of Iraq and Syria.

 Operation Spartan Shield

-Redesignated as the 13th Armored Corps Sustainment Command (ACSC), the ACSC Headquarters deployed in August 2023 in support of OPERATION SPARTAN SHIELD.
+Redesignated as the 13th Armored Corps Sustainment Command (ACSC), the ACSC Headquarters deployed in August 2023 in support of Operation Spartan Shield.
 The unit redeployed to Fort Hood, Texas, in May 2024.